-When you see these little dashes, try to imagine the image below.
-Keep counting the notes the same way that you used to do in staff: each space or line is a different note.
+When you see these little dots, try to imagine the figure below.
+Keep counting the notes the same way you did on the staff: each space or line is a different note.

-There is another resource to represent notes in octaves that are really high or low sounds.
-That’s the symbol “8v”.
-In sheet music, it appears like this:
+There is yet another resource for representing notes in very high or very low octaves.
+It is the “8v” symbol.
+In sheet music it looks like this:

-In this sheet music, the symbol 8v is followed by the letter “a”, which means “above”.
-The interpretation it’s not hard: the highlighted part (F, G, F) should be played one octave above the position that it is in the staff.
-If the idea is playing one octave below, the letter that will be used will be “8vb”.
+In this score, the 8v symbol was accompanied by the letter “a”, which means “above”.
+Interpretation is not difficult: the highlighted section (F, G, F) must be played one octave above the position on the staff.
+If the idea is to play an octave below, the letter used is 8vb.

-Nice.
-Up to here you were introduced to three resources that register the notes and its octaves: the clefs, the ledger lines and the symbol “8v”.
-In the piano, there is not a rule about using one or another.
-They are used according the will of the musician, regarding that they produce the same effect.
-Check the example below:
+Great, so far you have been introduced to three resources that record the notes and their octaves: the clefs, the ledger lines and the “8v” symbol.
+On the piano, there is no rule about when to use one or the other.
+They are used at the discretion of the musician, since they produce identical effects.
+See the example below:

-Observation: although there are no rules, it is always convenient to write in the “simpler” way as possible, after all, sheet music exists to help musicians, not to complicate their lives.
+Note: Although there are no rules, it is always convenient to write in the “simplest” way possible, after all, sheet music exists to help musicians, not to complicate their lives.